labsyspharm/harvardtissueatlas/_atlas-datasets/wu-temko-maliga-2022-file-list.md

 |P137941 | 12              | 47.5 GB    | AWS     |
 |P137974 | 12              | 53.2 GB    | AWS     |
 |P138007 | 12              | 50.3 GB    | AWS     |

-### About Accessing AWS Data
-{:.mt-5}

-To browse and download the data use either a graphical file transfer application that supports S3 such as [CyberDuck](https://cyberduck.io), or the [AWS CLI tools](https://aws.amazon.com/cli/).
-A graphical tool may be more convenient but the CLI tools will likely offer higher download speeds.
-Please refer to the documentation for your chosen tool on how to sign in and enable access to requester-pays buckets.
-There is unfortunately no web-browser-based mechanism for accessing a requester-pays bucket.
-Keep in mind the download costs, which will run over $200 for downloading one copy of the entire dataset.
-For users who wish to perform processing within AWS to avoid transfer charges, note that the bucket is located in the `us-east-1` region so any other resources must be instantiated in this same region.